FolfyBlue/CustomTF2/README.md

 - `Quickly teleport to tele with the Eureka` (Default bind: END)
 - Bonus: Press b to quickly hold a teleporter entrance, this is used in friendly servers to spam build them to give points to enemies
 #### Spy (custom/spy/main.cfg)
-- `Quickly disguise as another class` (Default: 1-9) Use the modifier key to disguise as a friendly.
+- `Quickly disguise as another class` (Default: Modifier + 1-9) Use the modifier key to disguise as a friendly.
 - `Undisguise bind` (Default: Numpad 0)

 Of course, feel free to edit and customize those binds for your likings!
 (For this, you will need to edit the respective files!
 It's not very hard, I promise!)